Academic Excellence

 Seniors with first period unstructured are allowed to check in late but must arrive 10 minutes before the end of first period.
 In the event of a Prayer Service, seniors are required to be checked in by 7:30 a.m.

-Seniors with eighth period unstructured are allowed to leave at the end of the day unless we have an end-of-the-day assembly.
+Seniors with eighth period unstructured are allowed to leave at the end of the day *but must remain and attend all end-of-the-day assemblies.*

 Withdrawal from SJA